 Trujillo & beyond

-Just 20 minutes from Trujillo you will find the impressive archaeological sites of Chan Chan, and La Huacas Del Sol y De la Luna,.
-Also nearby is the seaside town of Huanchaco: a surfing resort full of seafish restaurants.
+Just 20 minutes from Trujillo you will find the important archaeological sites of Chan Chan, and La Huacas Del Sol y De la Luna, Also nearby is the seaside town of Huanchaco: a surfing resort full of sea fish restaurants.
 A great place to try Ceviche.

-Of course, Peru is best know for Cusco and Machu Picchu.
+Of course, Peru is best known for Cusco and Machu Picchu.
 Many choose to visit at the end of their elective.
 Direct flights are available from Trujillo to Cusco